 - The first (front) page of your thesis should be the TITLE PAGE.
 It should provide your name, your adviser's name, the title of the thesis, the date you are submitting it, and should indicate that it is an honors thesis in Urban Studies at Stanford.
 It does NOT need spaces for signatures.

 You are encouraged to submit your thesis as well to the Stanford Digital Repository, which will archive your thesis and make it available through the Stanford Library website.

 Honors students present their work orally to advisers, faculty, students, friends, and family at the annual Urban Studies Senior Colloquium.
-This event is held the Thursday of end-quarter period in Spring.
+This event is held the week of end-quarter period in the spring.
 Based on the presentations, the Urban Studies program may nominate a student to receive the Award for Excellence in Honors Thesis Presentation from the Center for Teaching and Learning and the Undergraduate Research Programs.